T-vK/SMB-AutoMount/README.md

 # SMB-AutoMount

-This script will scan for all SMB devices in your network, then it will scan for all the shares on these devices and then mount them.
+This script will scan for all SMB devices in your network, then it will scan for all the shares on these devices and mount them.
 It will create a file containing your credentials in plain text in `/home/username/.smbcredentials`.
 It will also save the shares in `etc/fstab` so that they will be automatically mounted on startup.